-Personally, I understand Saturn as that which gives finitude to the infinite (Neptune).
-As human consciousness relative to Earthly experience can only happen within certain boundaries (Saturn) in order to have an individual significance, Saturn makes us live only one life out of many possible lives, in order for us to make that one life as personal as possible, and to “see” only one world out of many possible worlds, in order for us to make that world a familiar place we can safely operate within (Polarity point of Cancer, relative to Capricorn which is the sign ruled by Saturn).
+Personally, I understand this planetary energy as that which gives finitude to the infinite (Neptune).
+As human consciousness relative to Earthly experience can only happen within certain boundaries in order to have an individual significance, Saturn makes us live only one life out of many possible lives.* This is precisely for us to make that one life as personal as possible, and to “see” only one world out of many possible worlds, in order for us to make that world a familiar place we can safely operate within (Polarity point of Cancer, relative to Capricorn which is the sign ruled by Saturn).
 In other words, Saturn is that line which is masterfully drawn in the sand of infinity in order to create a unique shape which only resembles us and nobody else.

 In this sense, Saturn is as vital in our individuation process as the Sun: it shows how far the light of our Sun can travel before leaving the visible horizon, and thus how far we can reach out to create (Sun) anything which is tangible enough to be seen, recognized, and rewarded.
 As the Sun inspires and Saturn defines, the individual will have two wings to fly to the zenith of Human actualization of his or her God-given potential.

 As a general rule, the area of the chart dominated by Saturn usually points to an initial inhibition, and yet a life-long potential for achieving excellence will exist in precisely the same area.
 Furthermore, the condition of Saturn in the birth chart would indicate how one’s “consciousness” forms and functions, as well as how the disciplining aspect of the “father” figure was perceived.
 In reading the following posts, it is vital to keep in mind that what will be presented will be a very general outline of the possible implications of certain Saturn placements and configurations, as Saturn has very specific implications in each natal chart (specially in tandem with the Sun), and one rule cannot possibly apply to all.